-If you are unsure about directions, there will be a convoy of vehicles leaving from the Westgate shopping centre at 8:30am.
-(Corner of Carling Avenue and Merivale).
+If you are unsure about directions, there will be a convoy of vehicles leaving from in front of the Nepean High School at 8:30am.
+(574 Broadview Avenue).
 If you know your way and are coming up on the Saturday, we are looking for a convoy leader.
 Contact Terry or myself at email@example.com.

 The following directions assume that you can find the Champlain Bridge at the north end of Island Park Drive in Ottawa.